mck89/peast/doc/ast-and-tokenization.md

 * "sourceType": this can be one of the source type constants defined in the Peast class:
     * `Peast\Peast::SOURCE_TYPE_SCRIPT`: this is the default source type and indicates that the code is a script, this means that `import` and `export` keywords are not parsed
     * `Peast\Peast::SOURCE_TYPE_SCRIPT`: this indicates that the code is a module and it activates the parsing of `import` and `export` keywords
+* "comments" (from version 1.5): enables comments parsing and attaches the comments to the nodes in the tree.
+You can get comments attached to nodes using `getLeadingComments` and `getTrailingComments` methods

 Differences from Esprima and ESTree
 -------------